LSHTM-ORK/ODK_Biometrics/README.md

 ## Creating an Android release

+Hopefully the current release will continue to work with future versions of ODK Collect.
+At present we are passively updating the app as needed.
+Collaborators are welcome to continue to develop the app and to create new releases.

 **Prerequisites**: You will need to install both a JDK and the Android SDK to build a release.
 The easiest way to install Android is to download [Android Studio](https://developer.android.com/studio/) and import the project in `Android` into it.
 This takes care of downloading the correct Android dependencies for you.